Crockpot Tuscan Chicken

 1. Mix the sauce: In a small bowl, whisk together chicken broth, nutritional yeast, and coconut milk.
 Pour over the chicken.

-1. Cover and cook on low for 6 hours or high for 3-4 hours, until the chicken is tender.
+1. Cover and cook on low for 6 hours or high for 3-4 hours, until the chicken is tender and cooked to an internal temperature of 165°F.

 Fresh baby spinach leaves on top of a chicken dinner in crock pot.